TheOluwafemi/Activate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+## Run on local machine

+Clone this repository and unzip to your projects folder.
+Open with your favorite code editor, then open terminal and run `npm install` to install all the dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.